Grants & Teacher Award

 Agriculture in the Classroom provides grants to support schools and organizations who strive to help students understand the source of their food and fiber and to help Virginia's school children gain a greater knowledge and appreciation of agriculture.
 Successful grant applicants will provide students with hands-on, experiential learning about agriculture.

-Applicants may apply for either a Garden Grant or an Agriculture Experience Grant.
+Applicants may now apply for a 2019 STEM Grant

 Highlights from Previous Grant Recipients